 Chains for cargo securing and lifting

 Chains are available in different grades and standards where the choice most often is based on the area of use.
-The most common standards are DIN and SMS.
+The most common standards are DIN and SMS as well as G80 and G100.
 It is important to handle the chains correctly and to regularly inspect deformation, wear and other risks for breakage.

 To consider when handling chains

-• Only use a lifting classed chain for lifting and never lift with a twisted chain
+• Only use a classified chain for lifting and cargo securing.
+Never lift with a twisted chain

 • Use shortening hook when adjusting the length of the chain